 Each argumentative writing comes with a thesis statement that provides the main argument or idea to clear the stand of the thesis.
 Another word for the claim is demand and you can use it to understand the meaning of this word.
 This thesis statement is what we refer to as an author’s claim in your essay.
-This definition gives you a clue on what is a claim in writing.
+This definition gives you a clue about what is a claim in writing.

 It is an excellent starting point for your thesis because it gives the reader a reason to critically think about your work.
 Argumentative thesis claims are generally debatable.
 It creates interest in your audience and gives them a reason to read your essay.

 The essay has several sub-arguments or claims.
 However, the central claim should strongly prove your position in the thesis.
 Most students don’t know how to write a claim yet it’s an important section in your essay.
 The next section provides a better definition on what is an author’s claim.